Our vision for Speen Church is to be a place “where community meets”.

 where community meets nourishment – where we deepen faith through prayer, biblical teaching, sung worship and contemplation, encouraging all to reach their God-given potential.

 where community meets creativity – where we explore relevant and creative ways to express the good news of Jesus Christ, both in our locality and further afield.

-During this period of interregnum, the leadership team comprises of six Deacons and an Administrator.
+The leadership team comprises of the Pastor, six Deacons and an Administrator.